Skip to content

 #Can Roku cast content from my phone like Chromecast could?

-Yes, newer Roku models support screen mirroring from Android and iOS devices, and several major apps (YouTube, Spotify) have native Roku casting built in.
-It’s not as polished as Chromecast casting was, but it works reliably for the most common use cases.
+Yes.
+Newer Roku models support screen mirroring from Android and iOS, and apps like YouTube and Spotify have native Roku casting.
+Not as smooth as Chromecast casting was, but it works.

 #Is the Google TV Streamer worth the $99 price?